Vijay-G-2006/Getting-started-with-C-language/Notes/#1 what is C.md

 Many modern languages, like C++, Java, and Python, are based on C.

-It's widely used for building system software, operating systems, games, and applications To run very fast and efficiently.
+It's widely used for building system software, operating systems, games, and applications to run very fast and efficiently.